-DoD administers the Workplace and Gender Relations Survey of Active Duty Members (WGRA)1 to assess the estimated prevalence, or occurrence, of sexual assault among active duty members over a year's time.
-The Office of People Analytics (OPA) conducts the WGRA in accordance with the biennial cycle of human relations surveys outlined in Section 481 of Title 10, USC.
-In the National Defense Authorization Act (NDAA) for Fiscal Year (FY) 2021, Congress allowed DoD to conduct the Active Duty and Reserve Component surveys in the same year.
-Metric 1 provides estimated active duty prevalence rates for Calendar Year (CY) 2006, FY10, FY12, FY14, FY16, and FY18.
-The Department was due to administer the WGRA in 2020, but was unable to do so due to the coronavirus pandemic.
-The Department will estimate prevalence rates again in FY21.
+DOD administers the Workplace and Gender Relations Survey of Active Duty Members (WGRA) to assess the estimated prevalence, or occurrence, of sexual assault among active duty members over a year's time.
+The Office of People Analytics (OPA) conducts the WGRA in accordance with the quadrennial cycle of human relations surveys outlined in Section 481 of Title 10, USC.
+In the National Defense Authorization Act (NDAA) for Fiscal Year (FY) 2012, Congress directed DOD to survey active duty members every two FYs.
+Estimated prevalence rates are available for Calendar Year (CY) 2006, FY10, FY12, FY14, FY16, and FY18.
+The Department will estimate prevalence rates again in FY20.

 As with all surveys, OPA classifies Service members as having experienced sexual assault based on respondents' memories of the event as expressed in their survey responses.
 A full review of all evidence may reveal that some respondents whom OPA classifies as not having experienced sexual assault in fact did have one of these experiences.
-Similarly, some whom OPA classifies as having experienced a crime or violation may have experienced an event that would not meet the minimum DoD criteria.
+Similarly, some whom OPA classifies as having experienced a crime or violation may have experienced an event that would not meet the minimum DOD criteria.
 OPA's rigorous survey development sought to minimize such errors, but these errors cannot be eliminated in a self-report survey.

-Metric 1 (Figure A) illustrates the estimated past-year rates of unwanted sexual contact (USC) in CY06, FY10, and FY12 and sexual assault in FY14, FY16, and FY18.
+Metric 1 (Figure A) illustrates the estimated past-year rates of unwanted sexual contact (USC) among active duty women and men for CY06, FY10, and FY12.
 Therefore, prevalence of sexual assault as estimated in FY14, FY16, and FY18 are not directly comparable to prior years.